Lillard has 36 and Portland downs Orlando 106-97 - WHIZ News

 PORTLAND, Ore.
 (AP) — Damian Lillard scored 36 points and the Portland Trail Blazers extended their winning streak over the Orlando Magic to eight games with a 106-97 victory on Tuesday night.

-Carmelo Anthony added a season-high 23 points, including five 3-pointers.
-It was Lillard’s 13th game with 30-plus points this season.
+Carmelo Anthony added a season-high 23 points, including five 3-pointers, and moved past Oscar Robertson into 12th place on the NBA’s career scoring list.

+“That’s a big honor right there,” Anthony said.
+“I try to play it cool.
+Sometimes I try to sit back and reflect on these moments, take these moments in.
+I’m enjoying this.
+I’m glad I can keep climbing up the charts.
+But the Big O, that’s big.”

 Nikola Vucevic had 27 points and 15 rebounds for the short-handed Magic, who have lost six of their last seven games.
 Rookie Cole Anthony started but did not return for the second half because of a shoulder injury.